samraat-d/omni-track/actionplan.md

 09/01/24

 - Kruthin - Schema diagram for the table and query to get cgpa
-- Sanjana - fix scholarship, google classroom API integrate to website, database software required for the website (sqlalchemy)
+- Sanjana - fix scholarship (done), google classroom API integrate to website, database software required for the website (sqlalchemy, sqllite)
 - Samraat - get ocr api and try implementing in flask